 Cub Cadet does offer an option to add heated handlebars if desired.
 These connect through the headlight configuration and could be installed by most users.
 It’s made by MTD and the same kit sold for Troy-Bilt snow blowers.
 Unfortunately this add-on is way more expensive than it should be (seeing it priced around $125).
 Although maybe your local dealer will give you a deal on this.

-Cub Cadet offers a 3-year limited warranty on the 2X 524 SWE.
+Cub Cadet offers a 3-year limited warranty on the 2X 24.
 Repairs must be made by an authorized deal.

-If you need more power, Cub Cadet has their 2X 26″ model that comes with a 243cc engine and steel chute.
+If you need more width, Cub Cadet has their 2X 26″ model that comes with an identical engine but a steel chute (this model is still plastic for some reason).
 But if you’re willing to spend more, you’d be better off with an Ariens Deluxe 24 or Toro Power Max 826 E in my opinion.
 The price of this model is what makes it so special.

 As I mentioned in the opening, the Cub Cadet 2X 24″ two-stage gas snow blower is one of the best deals running.
 It has the power to handle homes outside the snowbelt and can be confidently used in areas getting less than 60-70 inches of snowfall annually.
 Self-propelled with power steering makes it easy to handle for both teenagers and older adults.
 There’s a few sacrifices they’ve made to keep costs down, most notably the plastic chute.
 But it isn’t enough to detract from such a great bargain.